libapps/libapps-mirror/nassh/docs/relay-protocol.md

     more details.
 *   `ext=EXT_ID` (required for `method=js-redirect`): The Chrome extension id
     that the cookie server should redirect to when it is finished.
+*   `host=SSH_HOST`: The ssh server hostname.
+Optional parameter which may be used to route to the best geolocated proxy.
 *   `path=PATH` (required for `method=js-redirect`): The path under the
     extension that the cookie server should redirect to when it is finished.
 *   `origin=ORIGIN` (required for `method=close`): The origin sending the